Benefits of Germanium?

 Garlic: a dietary source of germanium.

 In a landmark intervention study, a 47-year-old female with pulmonary cancer refused further medical treatment.
-After seven months of treatment with Germanium Sesquioxide (7.2 g/day with dose reduced toward the last month), she became cancer-free.
+After seven months of treatment with Germanium Sesquioxide (7.2 g/day with dose reduced toward the last month).

 Amyloidosis is a disorder characterized by deposits of amyloids, abnormal proteins that cannot be used or broken down by the body, adversely influencing the normal functioning of the affected organs.
 In a study of two groups of mice, one group received 300 mg/kg of Ge-132 for 22 months, while the other received 30 mg/kg.
 Results showed the control mice developed senile amyloidosis.